koson/STM32-F103C8T6/I2C_between_two_stm32/README.md

 I2C between two uC.

+Note:
+Speed : 400Khz.
-Note: Use 2K to 10K resistors to pull up SDA and SCL line (5V).
+Use 2K to 5K resistors to pull up SDA and SCL line (5V).

 How it work: